March 19, 2026 -

-A phenomenal teacher, Rabbi Andrew’s adult education classes bring Judaism to life with depth, relevance, and humor.
-His conversations with children and teens are engaging, thought-provoking, and fun – meeting each person where they are and sparking genuine curiosity about Jewish life.
-Whether in the classroom or on the bima, he weaves learning into services and holiday celebrations in ways that elevate tradition and deepen spiritual meaning.
+A gifted and passionate educator, Rabbi Andrew brings Judaism to life with depth, relevance, and warmth.
+His adult education classes engage learners with thoughtful insight and humor, while his conversations with children and teens are meaningful, curious, and age-appropriate—meeting each person where they are and inviting them into Jewish life.
+Whether teaching in the classroom or on the bimah, he weaves learning seamlessly into worship and holiday celebrations, deepening both understanding and spiritual experience.

 Rabbi Cheryl is passionate about building meaningful connections and fostering a vibrant, welcoming Jewish community.
 She oversees Ramat Shalom Beth Israel’s educational programs, membership, and programming, always striving to create experiences that bring people closer to Judaism and to one another.
 Her leadership is rooted in deep compassion, inclusivity, and a commitment to lifelong Jewish learning.